awakzdev/kubernetes-docs/README.md

 ```

 ### 7. Adding credentials to externaldns-values.yaml
-Setting credentials by scrolling to the bottom of the file and changing the data section L137.
-(Credentials were generated on step 3)
+Setting credentials by scrolling to the bottom of the file and changing the data section L137 (Credentials were generated on step 3).
+You also need to change the domain name under `domainFilters`.

 ### 8. Install and upgrade external-dns using the values file:
 ```